School Age Child Care (SACC)

 WEM School Age Child Care is a childcare program for students entering or currently enrolled in kindergarten through grade six.
 Children have the chance to make the most of their time out of school with opportunities to explore new interests, learn new skills, and develop new friendships while providing families with a flexible on-site childcare option.
 Children get to participate in a variety of activity areas such as arts, crafts, games, sports, 4H, field trips, STEM, and much more.
 SACC operates 12 months a year in the Waterville building.
 During the school year, SACC is open before and after school, scheduled late starts, scheduled early dismissals, and select non-school days.

 Mrs. Holicky says, “As a mom of four, I completely understand the importance of quality childcare.”
 Her children are Blake, a 2017 WEM graduate; Brody, 8th grade; Auston, 7th grade; and Lilly, age 4.
 “One of my favorite things about being a parent and working with children is their never-ending sense of curiosity and how they give me a different perspective to look at the world in a whole different way.”

 How Old is Old Enough - from Le Sueur County Department of Human Services

 A Guideline for parents to decide at what age your child can be left unsupervised or can babysit other children.

-To learn more about SAC at WEM, follow the WEM School Age Care page on Facebook, or contact Jennifer Holicky, WEM SAC Coordinator at firstname.lastname@example.org.
+To learn more about SACC at WEM, follow the WEM School Age Chid Care page on Facebook, or contact Jennifer Holicky, WEM SACC Coordinator at firstname.lastname@example.org.